|Nutrition Facts (per serving)|

-Chickpeas, also called garbanzo beans, are a versatile legume that can be added to salads, soups, and sandwiches (as hummus).
+Chickpeas, also called garbanzo beans, are a versatile legume that can be added to salads, soups, and sandwiches.
 This recipe flips the chickpea script and offers up crisp, flavorful bites to snack on anytime during the day or night.
-These vegan roasted wasabi chickpeas are dairy-free and vegan.
+These roasted wasabi chickpeas are dairy-free and vegan.
 They are easy to make and chock full of protein and fiber.

 - 1 tablespoon olive oil